Understanding Community Context in Houston

 The incarceration rate measures the rate of people in federal/state prisons and/or local jails per 100,000 residents.
 The Vera Institute of Justice compiles data from the Bureau of Justice Statistics to calculate the “total incarceration rate,” which accounts for both the state prison population and the county jail population, the latter of which is less typically included in measurements of incarceration.

-This general decline in referrals applies to all examined racial/ethnic groups, although there was a slight uptick for Black juveniles between 2020 and 2021.In 2021, Black juveniles in Harris County were referred to probation at rates nearly four times higher than Hispanic youth and nearly seven times higher than white youth.
+This general decline in referrals since 2010 applies to all examined racial/ethnic groups, although there was a recent uptick for Black and white juveniles between 2021 and 2023.
+Additionally, racial/ethnic disparities persist.
+In 2021 and 2023, Black juveniles in Harris County were referred to probation at rates roughly four times higher than Hispanic youth and seven times higher than white youth.

-Local policy experts attribute the overall decline in referrals to the successful implementation of innovative programs within the county.9 These programs, which include mental health services and drug diversion initiatives, are designed to redirect young individuals away from the juvenile justice system.
+Local policy experts attribute the overall decline in referrals to the successful implementation of innovative programs within the county.6 These programs, which include mental health services and drug diversion initiatives, are designed to redirect young individuals away from the juvenile justice system.

 References:

-2. Cummings P, Rivara FP, Olson CM, et alChanges in traffic crash mortality rates attributed to use of alcohol, or lack of a seat belt, air bag, motorcycle helmet, or bicycle helmet, United States, 1982–2001.
+- Cummings P, Rivara FP, Olson CM, et alChanges in traffic crash mortality rates attributed to use of alcohol, or lack of a seat belt, air bag, motorcycle helmet, or bicycle helmet, United States, 1982–2001.
 Injury Prevention 2006;12:148-154.

-4. Culotta, K. A. (2005).
+- Culotta, K. A. (2005).
 Why victims hate to report: Factors affecting victim reporting in hate crime cases in Chicago.
 Kriminologija i Socijalna Integracija, 13, 15.

-8. Note about the data: Bureau of Justice Statistics data as compiled by the Vera Institute use race/ethnicity data as reported by prison staff, which can be inaccurate.
+- Note about the data: Bureau of Justice Statistics data as compiled by the Vera Institute use race/ethnicity data as reported by prison staff, which can be inaccurate.
 Per the Vera Institute: “Although Latino people are overrepresented in jails and prisons nationally, common misclassification leads to distorted, lower estimates of Latino incarceration rates and distorted, higher estimates of white incarceration rates.”
 Source: “Texas.” https://trends.vera.org/state/TX.
 Access 28 Feb 2023.

-9. Texas Policy Lab.
+- Texas Policy Lab.
 Historical Analysis of Lifetime Justice Involvement of Harris County Youth.
 2023.
 Texas Policy Lab at Rice University, https://tplreports.rice.edu/shiny/HCJPD-longitudinal-analysis/.